opinionlab/fitb-cookbook/README.md

 ### fitb::switches

 You'll want to override this hash in your wrapper cookbook.
-Check example below if you want to see how we do it at [OpinionLab](http://www.opinionlab.com).
+Check the example below if you want to see how we do it at [OpinionLab](http://www.opinionlab.com).

 This is designed to make it easier to add switches to the FITB config file.
 FITB reads the switches from an [array](https://github.com/lozzd/FITB/blob/master/config.php.sample#L10-L13), which this cookbook writes for you.